View All

 The MBA journey starts with the entrance exam, but with multiple options available, it’s important to know which one aligns with your goals.

-Here’s a tabular breakdown of the most popular MBA entrance exams with each detail:
+Here’s what you need to know of the most popular MBA entrance exams in detail:

 Exam Type Duration Key Focus Areas Accepted by